-The DRC's electricity market is primarily managed by the state-owned utility, Société Nationale d'Electricité (SNEL), which is responsible for the generation, transmission, and distribution of electricity, overseeing approximately 90% of grid-connected electricity.
+The DRC's electricity market is primarily managed by the state-owned utility, Société Nationale d'Electricité (SNEL), which is responsible for the generation, transmission, and distribution of electricity, overseeing approximately 90% of grid-connected electricity43.
 However, the landscape is evolving.
 The 2014 Law n°14/011 marked a pivotal shift, opening doors for both foreign and domestic private entities.
 This liberalization is evident in the growing presence of private players in electricity production, distribution, and sales.
-The DRC's electricity sector operates under a well-defined regulatory framework, segmented into five distinct regimes: concession, licensing, authorization, declaration, and freedom.
-Each regime serves a specific purpose and private sector participation mainly occurs through concessions, licenses, and authorizations.
+The DRC's electricity sector operates under a well-defined regulatory framework, segmented into five distinct regimes: concession, licensing, authorization, declaration, and freedom.44 Each regime serves a specific purpose and private sector participation mainly occurs through concessions, licenses, and authorizations.

 While the DRC encourages private sector involvement, certain local content laws pose restrictions.
 For instance: private entities can own electricity infrastructure, but any infrastructure on public land is owned only for the duration of its concession contract.
-Once the contract ends, the assets revert to the state without compensation.
-Also, operational titles, such as concession agreements and licenses, are transferable.
-However, any change in ownership or asset transfer mandates prior authorization.
-However, foreign investors currently face no specific restrictions on share ownership, allowing them to establish a wide range of business types in the DRC.
+Once the contract ends, the assets revert to the state without compensation.45 Also, operational titles, such as concession agreements and licenses, are transferable.
+However, any change in ownership or asset transfer https://info.undp.org/docs/pdc/Documents/COD/GEF%20ID%204923%20-%20RCE.pdf